Carlo Gesualdo: Legacy

-The music State Conservatory of Potenza is named after Carlo Gesualdo da Venosa.
+The Conservatorio di Musica Carlo Gesualdo da Venosa ([State] Conservatory of Music Carlo Gesualdo do Venoza), Potenza, in the region of Basilicata, Italy, was founded in 1971 and named for the composer.

 In The Doors of Perception (1954), Aldous Huxley writes of Gesualdo's madrigals:

 Mozart's C-Minor Piano Concerto was interrupted after the first movement, and a recording of some madrigals by Gesualdo took its place.

 'These voices' I said appreciatively, 'these voices – they're a kind of bridge back to the human world.'

 And a bridge they remained even while singing the most startlingly chromatic of the mad prince's compositions.
 Through the uneven phrases of the madrigals, the music pursued its course, never sticking to the same key for two bars together.
 In Gesualdo, that fantastic character out of a Webster melodrama, psychological disintegration had exaggerated, had pushed to the extreme limit, a tendency inherent in modal as opposed to fully tonal music.
 The resulting works sounded as though they might have been written by the later Schoenberg.

 'And yet,' I felt myself constrained to say, as I listened to these strange products of a Counter-reformation psychosis working upon a late medieval art form, 'and yet it does not matter that he's all in bits.
 The whole is disorganized.
 But each individual fragment is in order, is a representative of a Higher Order.
 The Highest Order prevails even in the disintegration.
 The totality is present even in the broken pieces.
 More clearly present, perhaps, than in a completely coherent work.
 At least you aren't lulled into a sense of false security by some merely human, merely fabricated order.
 You have to rely on your immediate perception of the ultimate order.
 So in a certain sense disintegration may have its advantages.
 But of course it's dangerous, horribly dangerous.
 Suppose you couldn't get back, out of the chaos...'

 David Pownall's play Music to Murder By (1976) juxtaposes the life of Gesualdo with that of twentieth-century composer Peter Warlock.
 In 1985 the French writer Michel Breitman published the novel Le Témoin de poussière based on the latter part of the life of Gesualdo.
 In 1995, Werner Herzog directed the film Gesualdo: Death for Five Voices about the life and music of Gesualdo.